Road Closures,

 Conditions & Notices

-BUSHFIRE UPDATE: Fitzgerald River National Park
+🔥 UPDATE: Fitzgerald River National Park - Post January 2026 Bushfire

-DBCA Park Alerts page to find out which sites have been affected or contact DBCA's Albany Regional office directly on (08) 9842 4500 or email
+Since the fire, recreation sites within the Fitzgerald River National Park have started to open once inspections had taken place and there is no risk to the public.
+Visitors should refer to the DBCA Park Alerts page to find out which sites are still affected or contact DBCA's Albany Regional office directly on (08) 9842 4500 or email albany@dbca.wa.gov.au.

 MAIN ROADS WA NOTICES